 So, problem solved, right?
 Put some different colors of sheets on and you’re good to go?
 It’s not that easy.
 While the bed bugs prefer darker sheets, it’s not going to prevent them from going across them in search of food.

 For instance, if your only source of food was a restaurant across a busy street, there’s no doubt that you’d prefer a bridge to get to it.
 But when you’re hungry, you’re going to take your chances by crossing the busy street anyway.
+If you're dealing with a bed bug infestation, it's essential to take proactive measures.
+Using a bed bug spray for mattress can be an effective part of your strategy to combat these pests.

 4. Your Hair